mbusarello/Automatic-Detection-of-Ditches-and-Natural-Streams-from-Digital-Elevation-Models-Using-Deep-Learning/README.md

 ![image](https://github.com/mbusarello/Automatic-Detection-of-Ditches-and-Natural-Streams-from-Digital-Elevation-Models-Using-Deep-Learning/assets/72121679/569e5f2c-363b-4b3a-91b7-2705b8019848)

-Using topographic indices derived from the Swedish Aerial Laser Scanning data, we have trained models to detect ditches and stream channels.
-The topographic indices were evaluated alone and in combination.
+Using topographic indices derived from the Swedish Aerial Laser Scanning data, we have trained deep learning models to detect ditches and stream channels.
+The chosen architecture was UNet.
+The topographic indices were used individually and in combination.
-This repository has scripts to create labels, calculate topographic indices, train and evaluate the models, and apply them to detect the location of channels.
-The best ranking models are available.
+This repository has scripts to create labels, calculate topographic indices, train and evaluate the models, and apply them to detect the location of channels (inference).
+It also contains the highest ranking models for the 0.5 m resolution.

 >[!NOTE]
 >This is how the models performed according to their Matthew's Correlation Coefficient (MCC):